stifskere/stifskere/README.md

 I don't code at all so i don't actually know what i'm doing here :sweat_smile:

-I want to learn how to code c# and JS
+I write HTML, CSS, Batch, and Just some JS for HTML.
+I want to learn C#, JS at all, C++,

-My discord is stif#6969
+My discord is Stif#6969

+I like to build computers too

 Also

 I'm no one

 And...
-I don't know
+I don't know.